Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 This was one of the turning points in Welsh religious history.

 The Revival began inside the Church of England, but it could not be contained by it.
 The movement’s energy demanded structures of its own.
-The result was the gradual emergence of Welsh Calvinistic Methodism as a distinct tradition.
+Later accounts differ on the exact circumstances of his exclusion, but they agree on the essential point, that the relationship between revivalist practice and ecclesiastical order had become unsustainable, and that Llangeitho thereafter functioned as a distinctly Methodist centre. (source 1) (source 2)

 Rowland did not set out to create a new denomination.
 But by the end of his life, he had helped make it inevitable.